-Since 2009, Voices of Hope has donated over $600,000 dollars to cancer research.
+Since 2009, Voices of Hope has donated nearly $700,000 dollars to cancer research.
 From 2009 to 2011, Voices of Hope supported the Belfer Institute for Applied Cancer Sciences at The Dana-Farber Cancer Institute.
 In 2013, Voices of Hope began supporting the Henri and Belinda Termeer Center for Targeted Therapies at the Massachusetts General Hospital Cancer Center.

 Donations to Date

 - 2009 – $17,000